-Neural Rediance Field (NeRF)~\cite{mildenhall2021nerf, gao2022nerf} is a neural network-based implicit representation of 3D scenes, which can render projection images from a given viewpoint and a given position.
-Specifically, given a 3D point $\textbf{x} \in \mathbb{R}^3$ and an observation direction unit vector $\textbf{d}\in \mathbb{R}^2$, NeRF encodes the scene as a continuous volumetric radiance field $f$, yielding a differential density $\sigma$ and an RGB color $\textbf{c}$: $f(\textbf{x}, \textbf{d}) = (\sigma, \textbf{c})$.

-Rendering of images from desired perspectives can be achieved by integrating color along a suitable ray, $\textbf{r}$, for each pixel in accordance with the volume rendering equation:
+Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf, gao2022nerf} is a neural network-based implicit representation of 3D scenes, which can render synthetic images from arbitrary viewpoints and a given position.
+Specifically, given a 3D point $\mathbf{x} \in \mathbb{R}^3$ and an observation direction unit vector $\mathbf{d}\in \mathbb{R}^2$~\cite{mildenhall2021nerf}, NeRF encodes the scene as a continuous volumetric radiance field $f$, yielding a differential density $\sigma$ and an RGB color $\mathbf{c}$: $f(\mathbf{x}, \mathbf{d}) = (\sigma, \mathbf{c})$.
+Rendering of images from desired perspectives can be achieved by integrating color along a suitable ray, $\mathbf{r}$, for each pixel in accordance with the volume rendering equation~\cite{mildenhall2021nerf} shown as:

 The transmission coefficient $T(t)$ is defined as the probability that light is not absorbed from the near-field boundary $t_n$ to $t$.

-In order to train NeRF network and optimize the predicted color $\hat{\mathcal{C}}$ to fit with the ray $\mathcal{R}$ corresponding to the pixel in the training images, gradient descent is used to optimize the network and match the target pixel color by loss:
+In order to train NeRF network and optimize the predicted color $\hat{\mathcal{C}}$ to fit with the ray $\mathcal{R}$ corresponding to the pixel in the training images, gradient descent is used to optimize the network and match the target pixel color by loss~\cite{gao2022nerf}:

 \\